Table of Contents

 - Whenever you modify the retention period, GA will wait 24 hours before implementing the change.

 One final option related to data retention to note is that you can select to “reset on new activity.”
 When this is “ON” it will extend the retention period of the user identifier with each new event from that user.
 To illustrate this, say you have a 14-month retention period applied.
-Any data associated with a user will be stored until 14 months following that user’s last tracked event interaction with the site on which that GA4 Property is implemented.
+Any data associated with a user will be stored for 14 months following that user’s last tracked event interaction with the site on which that GA4 Property is implemented.
 This applies only to user data.

 Remember, No PII in Google Analytics!